 Gilead recognizes that the development of innovative medicines for life-threatening diseases is only one aspect of improving public health.
-We also invest in programs that promote prevention, strengthen healthcare infrastructure, and provide education and social and financial support to the most vulnerable communities around the world.
+We also invest in programs that promote prevention, strengthen healthcare infrastructure, and provide education and financial support to the most vulnerable communities around the world.

-By enabling access to medicines, challenging assumptions, fighting stigma and collaborating with partners worldwide, we work not simply to treat some of the world’s most challenging public health threats – but to eradicate them.
+By enabling access to medicines, challenging assumptions, fighting stigma and collaborating with partners worldwide, we work not simply to treat some of the world’s most challenging public health threats – but to eliminate them.

-Expanding Treatment Access in Low and Middle Income Countries
+Expanding Treatment Access in Low- and Middle-Income Countries

 BLQ Checkpoint in Bologna, Italy – supported by Gilead – is Italy’s first and only community HIV and HCV testing center.
-It also offers support, counseling, education and a comfortable environment for members of the LGBT community.
+It also offers support, counseling, education and a comfortable environment for members of the LGBTQ+ community.